RubixML/ML/docs/inference.md

 # Inference
 Inference is the process of making predictions using an [Estimator](estimator.md).
 You can think of an estimator *inferring* the outcome of a sample given the input features and the estimator's hidden state obtained during training.
 Once a learner has been trained it can perform inference on any number of samples.

+!!! note
-> **Note**: As of 0.3.0, single sample inference methods have been marked internal.
+    As of version 0.3.0, single sample inference methods have been marked internal.
 As such, you should not rely on their API in your systems.
-Instead, use the associated dataset inference method with a dataset containing a single sample.
+Instead, use the associated dataset inference method with a dataset object containing a single sample.

 ## Estimator Types
 There are 4 base estimator types to consider in Rubix ML and each type outputs a prediction specific to its type.
 Meta-estimators are *polymorphic* in the sense that they take on the type of the base estimator they wrap.